exabdulbari/IT-Support-Lab/README.md

 - ipconfig /all

 ---

-#### **What I Learned**
-- How to diagnose GPO issues using `gpresult`
-- How OU placement affects GPO inheritance
-- How to determine whether settings are User-based or Computer-based
-- Why Group Policy refresh cycles matter

----

-## 🧩 5.
+# 🧩 5.
 Shared Folder & NTFS Permissions

 ### **Goal**
 Create a shared folder on the Domain Controller and configure permissions so PC01 can access it.